 - Given sleep loss leads to inflammation, reducing intake of high inflammatory foods such as refined carbohydrates which include white bread, cakes and pastries, fried foods, soft drinks and other sugar-sweetened beverages, along with high amounts of red meat is absolutely essential.
 Instead replace with anti-inflammatory foods such as green leafy vegetables, nuts and seeds, olive oil, fatty fish (wild-caught salmon and mackerel), tomatoes, broccoli, avocados, turmeric and fruits such as blueberries, cherries and oranges.

-- For many clients who undertake my Better Sleep Intensive Program, one of my recommendations is to undergo pathological testing including a lipid profile which includes total cholesterol, HDL-cholesterol, LDL-cholesterol, and triglycerides.
+- Book in for a check up.
+One of the tests I often recommend to my clients is a lipid profile which includes total cholesterol, HDL-cholesterol, LDL-cholesterol, and triglycerides.
 This is because if you have a high level of LDL-cholesterol (often called bad cholesterol) and triglycerides, then you have an increased risk of heart disease.
 In addition to cholesterol but certainly not limited to, I may also recommend inflammatory biomarker testing which includes C-reactive protein (CRP) or CRP, along with pro-inflammatory cytokines such as IL-1, IL-6, IL-17A, TNF-α to ensure there is no sign of systemic inflammation which can contribute to cardiovascular disease.

 So given ongoing sleep loss causes our ‘fight or flight’ nervous system to become overactive, along with the promotion of low-grade inflammation, taking care of your heart health has never been more important for anyone working 24/7.